alphagov/govuk_publishing_components/docs/component_branding.md

   </div>

   <a href="#" class="<%= brand_helper.color_class %>">
-    Obscure use case where a link requires coloured text
+    Rare use case where a link requires coloured text
   </a>
 </div>
 ```